 This volume will be of interest to students and researchers of media and communication studies, cultural studies, religious studies, sociology, cultural anthropology, and history.

 List of Figures.
 1. Prologue 2.
 Theoretical underpinnings: Rituals, media events and myths 3.
 Television as Public Technology in Sikkim 4.
 Idolising Indian Idol 5.
 Ceremonials of Electronic Wedding 6.
 Rituals of Immortality 7.
 Epilogue – Televisual events and the rites of passage.
 References.
 Index.

-Manoj Kumar Das is a senior assistant professor, in-charge of the Department of Mass Communication, Sikkim University, Gangtok, India.
-He made a mid-career shift to academics in 2007 and earned his doctoral degree from New Delhi based Jamia Millia Islamia’s Centre for Culture, Media and Governance.
-His primary area of interest has been in the field of media and religion, including digital religion.
-His other interest areas include, media anthropology, journalism studies, and communication for development.
+Manoj Kumar Das is a senior assistant professor and in charge of the Department of Mass Communication, Sikkim University, Gangtok, India.
+He worked as a development sector professional with some leading organizations in India before making a mid-career switch to academics in 2007.
+With a master’s degree and MPhil in Mass Communication, he earned his doctoral degree from New Delhi-based Jamia Millia Islamia’s Centre for Culture, Media and Governance.
+His primary area of interest has been in the field of media and religion, and he has recently concluded a research project on digital religion and youth, sponsored by the Indian Council of Social Science Research (ICSSR).
+His other interest areas include media anthropology, journalism studies, and communication for development.